Welcome to the Tehama County Library! We have outlined a few helpful hints for those of you who are new to the library.

 Library Cards for Children

-Children will need to be able to write their first AND last name and have a co-signer.
+Children will need to have a co-signer if under 14 yrs. of age.
 The only acceptable co-signers are parents, grandparents or legal guardians (proof required).
 All co-signers must have the above required items.

 Library Cards for Young Adults

-Young adults do not need a co-signer if they have a current student body card from their local public high school.
+Young adults ages 15-17 yrs. old do not need a co-signer if they have a current student body card from their local public high school.
 If they do not, then they must have a co-signer, as described in “Library Cards for Children” above.

 - You can fill out a Request Card at any Tehama County Library branch.